s1dequest/turbo/infra/k8s/README.md

 # Deploying our application via Kubernetes
+**The following assumes you've already set up a cluster using the steps from ~/infra/tf.**

 ## First, Let's Build a Stateful Sample App
 We will use this app as a test platform for additional services/best practices we implement around/in kubernetes, documenting as we go.